OhanaOSS/hale/README.md

-# FamNet
+# Ohana

-FamNet is a headless private social network api that can connect via a public user interface (WIP) or a private user interface.
+Ohana is a headless private social network api that can connect via a public user interface (WIP) or a private user interface.
 It can support multiple "families" which have "members" connected through "family members".
 It's been intentionally designed to allow for self-hosting and distributed use cases.

 ##### The Backstory
-FamNet came about after seeing multiple family members uncomftable using traditional public social media networks because they didn't want to share information but also didn't want to send an email because they didn't want to bother anyone.
-FamNet aims to be a middle ground that allows the connectiveness that social networks leverage while being distriubted and privatized to remove the productization of users.
+Ohana came about after seeing multiple family members uncomftable using traditional public social media networks because they didn't want to share information but also didn't want to send an email because they didn't want to bother anyone.
+Ohana aims to be a middle ground that allows the connectiveness that social networks leverage while being distriubted and privatized to remove the productization of users.
 IIRC's distributed nature and Monica (Open Sourced Personal CRM) at MonicaHQ were both major influences to the system design of this project.

 ###### Notice
-FamNet is in open beta under Version 1; FamNet will rename on offical release under "Ohana Open Source Software" a.k.a.
+Ohana is in open beta under Version 1; Ohana will rename on offical release under "Ohana Open Source Software" a.k.a.
 "Ohana" or "Ohana OSS" under [this](https://github.com/OhanaOSS) Github Organization to provide seperation from my personal Github profile.
 This replace will occur upon the offical beta release of the public user interface.
-Contribute with a name for FamNet to be renamed to or the name for the public interface projects (browser and mobile), [Open an issue!]
+Contribute with a name for Ohana to be renamed to or the name for the public interface projects (browser and mobile), [Open an issue!]
 The Public Interfaces will be developed with React and React Native.

 # Inital Features!